 Ground Combat Training Systems

 Cubic’s turnkey ground combat maneuvering training systems include several of our core technologies.
-Our GPS-based instrumentation for soldiers and vehicles, laser- and radio-based weapons simulations, range instrumentation system, and exercise control/after action review system enable troops to conduct, monitor, and control live simulation training exercises in real time, and replay them for post exercise debriefing.
+Our GPS-based instrumentation for soldiers and vehicles, laser- and radio-based weapons simulations, range instrumentation system and exercise control/after action review system enable troops to conduct, monitor and control live simulation training exercises in real time, and replay them for post-exercise debriefing.

-During field exercises, troops and vehicles are equipped with our MILES and player instrumentation systems.
+During field exercises, troops and vehicles are equipped with our MILES (or similar laser-based system) and player instrumentation systems.
 Direct fire weapons are simulated with lasers and indirect weapons may be radio- or laser- based, providing localized area effects for weapons such as artillery/mortars, Improvised Explosive Devices (IEDs), mines, and grenades.
 The addition of radio/GPS instrumentation provides a perspective of the whole training range, allowing real-time viewing, judgment and training in the tactical aspects of an exercise.

 Hit data is collected in real-time and transmitted over our player radio and microwave network to a remote Exercise Control (EXCON) computer where it is recorded and processed for evaluation and After Action Review (AAR).
 Our AARs provide reporting that enables commanders to make comparisons between combat plans and combat execution, evaluate tactical engagements as a consequence of maneuver and assess adherence between actions taken and doctrinal procedures.